-Ben Chavis, civil rights activist

-"Thurgood Marshall always stayed in my home," Modjeska said.
-"We had two extra bedrooms.
-Some of the lawyers stayed there, and the others stayed across the street, but they would have their meals and jam sessions around the table in my home."
+Ben Chavis, civil rights activist stayed there, and the others stayed across the street, but they would have their meals and jam sessions around the table in my home."

 Modjeska worked with Marshall and the Rev. Joseph DeLaine on the Clarendon County case that would become part of the U.S. Supreme Court decision to integrate public schools.
 Judge Waring, who heard the original case, was the first federal judge to challenge the 1896 "separate but equal" doctrine that institutionalized racial segregation in the South.